the-craft-beer-foundation/white-paper/README.md

 ### Value Proposition

-We propose the BREW token as a means of exchange to be used by the craft beer movement to help build communities and to realise participants belief in transparency, trust, and decentralisation.
+We propose the BREW token as a means of exchange to be used by participants throughout the craft beer ecosystem.
+The BREW platform will provide:

+- Craft Beer Enthusiasts: with the ability to discover and share their favourite craft beers, craft breweries, craft beer venues and craft beer events and a share of tokens
+- Craft Breweries:  increased revenue, information about trending beers, ... and a share of tokens
+- Craft Venues: improved customer acquisition, ..., and a share of tokens

+And as communities and blockchains grow, there are more participants devoting time, resources, and capital to the network, making it more valuable with every user that joins.